 - pinch of salt

 - 1 vanilla pod, split and seeds scraped

 Rinse a medium non-stick saucepan with cold water.
 Pour the milk in to the saucepan; add the butter, salt and the split vanilla pod and seeds.
 Bring to the boil over medium heat.

-Weigh all the ingredients directly in to the Thermomix bowl, add the scraped vanilla seeds but not the whole pod.
+Measure all the ingredients directly in to the Thermomix bowl, add the scraped vanilla seeds but not the whole pod.
 Set the timer to 7 minutes at 90C, speed 4.
 Once cooked turn the speed up to speed 9 for 5 seconds to ensure a smooth velvety finish.
 Pour the cooked pastry cream in to a clean storage container; cover the surface with parchment paper or plastic, as this will prevent a skin forming.
 Keep the pastry cream in an airtight container in the fridge for up to three days.

-Chefs Tip: Rinse the saucepan with cold water before boiling milk; it prevents the milk from catching.
+Rinse the saucepan with cold water before boiling milk; it prevents the milk from catching.
 Milk contains natural sugars and will caramelise and burn quickly.